-- The question paper will have 3 modules comprising of 6 questions. - There will be two full questions (with a maximum of three subdivisions, if necessary) from each module. - Each full question shall cover the topics as a module - Module-1: 40 Marks, Module-2: 20 Marks, Module-3: 20 Marks
+- The question paper will have 6 questions under 3 modules. - There will be two full questions (with a maximum of three subdivisions, if necessary) from each module. - Each full question shall cover the topics under a module. - Module-1: 40 Marks, Module-2: 30 Marks, Module-3: 30 Marks. - The students shall answer three full questions, selecting one full question from each module.